 By following this guide, you’ll be able to explore Washington, D.C.’s most iconic museums without spending a penny!

-History and Culture Museums
+History and Culture Museums in Washington, D.C.

 1. National Museum of American History

-The museum has interactive displays that make learning fun.
+The museum has interactive exhibits that make learning fun.
 Exhibits change often, so there is always something new to see.
 It is a great place for all ages, with programs that make history easy to understand.

 2. National Museum of African American History and Culture

 The National Museum of African American History and Culture honors the contributions of African Americans.
 It opened in 2016 and has many collections.
 These cover topics like slavery, segregation, the Civil Rights Movement, and modern culture.
+As part of the Free Museums in Washington, D.C., visitors can explore these powerful exhibits at no cost.

 Visitors can see powerful exhibits with personal stories of struggle and success.
 Key displays include artifacts from African American arts, sports, and religion.
 The museum encourages reflection and discussion.
 It is a must-visit for anyone who wants to learn more about America’s history.